 Work with your suppliers to ensure that your materials will be available and delivered when needed.
 Involve subcontractors to incorporate their schedules into your master schedule to create a smooth workflow among all trades.

 There are so many ways a project can get off track.
 Carefully review your master schedule and identify potential risks that could disrupt your schedule.
 Crafting contingency plans that can easily be executed will go a long way in mitigating and resolving issues before they get out of control.

 You may need to assign overtime if you are running behind schedule.
 Weather delays might require you to bring in extra labor and equipment to get your project back on track.
 Brainstorm possible schedule delays with the rest of the project team and build contingency plans for each situation.
 You might not need them all, but you will have them ready to go if you do.

 Once construction starts, the goal is to make keep the project on schedule as much as possible.
 Typically, a project will get derailed by lots of minor issues rather than one huge problem.
-Carefully analyzing daily progress reports, keeping an eye on the budget and schedule and managing risks requires a high level of attention to detail.
+Carefully analyzing daily progress reports, keeping an eye on the budget and schedule, and managing risks require a high level of attention to detail.